liangliang678/NUS_CS4223/report.md

 ### MESI Simulation

 When a load is issued, we first check whether it hit cache and which way does it hit.
 If cache miss occurs, we need to send `BUSRD` to bus.
 If the evicted cache line is dirty, we need to write it back to the main memory before receiving data from main memory and refill the cache line.
+The state will be `EXCLUSIVE` or `SHARED`.
 If cache hit, there is not much we need to do.
 The only thing is to modify lru counter and performance counters.

 When a store is issued, we first check whether it hit cache and which way does it hit.
 If cache miss occurs, we need to send `BUSRDX` to bus.
 If the evicted cache line is dirty, we need to write it back to the main memory before receiving data from main memory and refill the cache line.
+The state will be `MODIFIED`.
 If cache hit the cache line with `SHARED` state, we need to send `BUSRDX` to bus and modify its state to `MODIFIED`.
 If cache hit the cache line with `EXCLUSIVE` state, we need to modify the state to `MODIFIED` but do not need to send bus transacion.

 In `snoop_bus_MESI()`, we first check whether the address in bus transaction hit cache and which way does it hit.
 If the bus transaction is `BUSRD`, we have following situations:
 - cache state is `MODIFIED`: we need to write dirty data back to main memory and turn into `INVALID` state.